AmadeusITGroup/AgnosUI/docs/01-Headless/00-Introduction.md

 Leveraging its core, AgnosUI provides headless components across various frameworks.
 These components not only share the core API but also adhere to the best practices and implementation strategies specific to each framework.
 This ensures seamless integration and optimal performance.

-## Anatomy of a Widget Creation
+## Anatomy of a Component Creation

-AgnosUI includes pre-built widgets for supported frameworks.
-To use these widgets directly, you may not need to dive deeply into this section, except for understanding `directives`.
+AgnosUI includes pre-built components for supported frameworks.
+To use these components directly, you may not need to dive deeply into this section, except for understanding `directives`.

-Creating a new widget with the core typically involves the following base code:
+Creating a new component with the core typically involves the following base code:

 ```typescript
 const {patch, stores, directives, actions, api} = create[WidgetName](props);